-I first posted this list when I turned 60, and have revisited it many times.
-Now that my birthday has reappeared.
-I thought I'd start the practice of annually revisiting and revising it.
+I first posted this list when I turned 60, and have made it an annual tradition to get it out on my birthday and re-examine it, edit it, and remind myself why I thought such things in the first place.
 I will keep my original observation-- that this list does not represent any particular signs of wisdom on my part, because I discovered these rules much in the same way that a dim cow discovers an electric fence.

 1. Don't be a dick.